Top 10 Sylvan Cards in Magic: The Gathering

 The elf counterpart to red's "Goblin Ringleader," Messenger is a disappointingly weak 2/2, but he carries the useful elf lineage and trample trait, letting him bleed excess damage through blockers.
 Even better, when he enters the field, you reveal the top four cards of your deck and add any elves to your hand, moving the rest to the bottom of your deck in any order.

 In devoted forest builds, this can really buff your hand, and it works especially well if you previously scry (partner with blue for this) to rig the top cards to your advantage.

 Ranger's another weak troop at just 1/1, but she enjoys both the elf and the scout subtypes.
 Plus, when she enters the field, you can search your library for a basic land and add it to your hand.
 It's as simple as that; Ranger skillfully empowers spells that reward elf swarming (like "Elvish Archdruid" or "Priest of Titania") while stockpiling land.

 4. Sylvan Primordial

 Banned as of this writing in commander, Primordial is still legal in most other formats.
-He drains seven mana, but arrives with a fierce 6/8 stats and reach (plus the rare avatar subtype).
+He drains seven mana, but he arrives with a fierce 6/8 stats and reach (plus the rare avatar subtype).
 More than that, when Primordial enters the arena, for each opponent, you destroy one noncreature permanent they control and place a forest from your deck onto the field tapped.

 This effect is brutal even in just 1v1, and it's absolutely monstrous in multiplayer, eliminating opposing lands or planeswalkers while buffing your own resource production for future turns.
-As icing on the cake, the forests you search don't even have to be basic, letting you pull twin-type lands like "Savannah" or "Tropical Island".
+As icing on the cake, the forests you search don't even have to be basic, letting you pull twin-type lands like "Savannah" or "Tropical Island."